H.R. 14: John R. Lewis Voting Rights Advancement Act of 2025

 Would it be easier to block a voting rule before an election?

 Usually yes.
 H.R.
-14 tells courts to grant temporary relief when a voter raises a serious question and the balance of hardships favors the voter, instead of treating a near election as an automatic reason to say no.
+14 tells courts to grant temporary relief when a voter raises a serious question and the balance of hardships favors the voter, instead of treating a nearing election as an automatic reason to say no.

 Based on H.R.
 14 bill text